brandon-moy/code-journal-dribbble/README.md

 ## 🤔 Why I built this?

-While assisting teaching the LearningFuze, a full-immersion web development bootcamp, the first major project we have the students create is a simple "Code Journal."
-It is a CRUD application for users to add journal entries to.
+While working and teaching at LearningFuze, a full-immersion web development bootcamp, the first major project we have the students create is a simple "Code Journal," an application where users perform CRUD operations on entries.
 I wanted to create a more in-depth project in order to show students a similar application that is more developed using the CRUD operations in a design that they are more familiar with.
 While they may not be able to understand everything happening, it was a great way to show and inspire them to build great applications in the future.

 ### 🔗 Live Demo